Vicachu42/shopping-assignment-part2/README.md

 The bit where we do frontend

+Thursday, 11:45
+-
+Finished function to display products in cart.
+I might have to work on the designpart when it comes to the display on the shopping basket, but I'll save that for later.

 Thursday, 11:30
 -
 I've started with the frontend JavaScript.
 So far I've managed access the products from the database and displayed them in the console.
 Next step is to display them in the html.